opensearch-project/documentation-website/_dashboards/query-workbench.md

     {% include copy.html %}

 3. View the results.
     - View the results in the **Results** pane, which presents the query output in tabular format.
-You can sort, filter, and download the results as needed.

-   The following image shows the query editor pane and results pane for the preceding PPL query:
+   The following image shows the query editor pane and results pane for the PPL query that was run in step 2:

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/query-workbench-ppl.png" alt="Query Workbench PPL query input and results output panes">